CORDEX-be2/ValEnsPy/CONTRIBUTING.md

 Make sure you have this software installed before proceeding.

 ### Setup a developer environment
-1. Clone the MetObs-toolkit locally:
+1. Clone the ValEnsPy-tool locally:

   ```
   git clone git@github.com:CORDEX-be2/ValEnsPy.git